vipally/cmdline/README.md

 	Ally(vipally@gmail.com) modify from std.flag version 1.6.2
 	1. Add LogicName and Required field for every flag, and modify the flag define interface
-	2. Add Summary and Details for commond line info
+	2. Add Summary and Details for command line info
 	3. Add interface GetUsage() string
 	4. Modify the Parse() logic
 ****